norrism/m_sasay/README.md

 2. Add the following code to your 'modules.conf' file

         #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#
-        # SASAY module: Adds the /SASAY command which forces a user to send a
+        # SASAY module: Adds the /SASAY command which sends a message from any
-        # given message to a channel.
+        # user to a channel.
         # This module is oper-only.
         # To use, SASAY must be in one of your oper class blocks.
         <module name="m_sasay.so">